aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 {:class="tight-table"}
 | **Target Audience**: | Customer leads, AI- and data scientists, and systems development experts. |

-Infrastructure as a Service (IaaS) gives you resources that you manage yourself.
+Infrastructure as a Service (IaaS) provides resources that you manage yourself.
 It is a service for advanced customers that provides a lot of freedom to those with the skills and responsibility to handle it.

 {:.no_toc}
 ## Topics

-In this example, you as a customer lead will
+In this example you, as a Customer lead, will

 {:style="list-style-type: none; padding-inline-start: 0px;"}
 * TOC
 {:toc}

+This example assumes experience with linux, and authority to initiate expense.

 {:.no_toc}
 ## Instructions

 ### 1. Launch a GPU enabled virtual machine

-1. Visit Horizon, the customer self-service portal, at [https://dsp.aida.scilifelab.se/](https://dsp.aida.scilifelab.se/)
+1. Visit the DSP Horizon customer self-service portal at [https://dsp.aida.scilifelab.se/](https://dsp.aida.scilifelab.se/)
 2. Log in using your DSP Horizon credentials.
 3. Pick the correct secure environment from the project selector drop down menu top left.
 4. Add your SSH public key to your project by clicking Project > Compute > Key Pairs, then Import Public Key.
-5. Create a GPU enabled virtual machine by clicking Instances > Launch instance, and then
+5. Create a GPU enabled virtual machine by clicking Instances > Launch instance, and
     1. In Details, Instance name: Put a good name for a compute server, like "Jupyter demo".
     2. In Source, click the up arrow icon next to an image that has Docker, CUDA, Miniforge, Jupyter Lab and RMD.
     3. In Flavor, click the up arrow icon next to a flavor that has GPU.
 Bigger is more expensive.
-    4. In Security Groups, click the up arrow icon next to allowall.
+    4. If applicable: In Security Groups, click the up arrow icon next to allowall.
     5. In Key Pair, verify that your key is allocated.
     6. Click Launch instance.
 6. Click Associate Floating IP > IP Address > pick one, and remember which you picked.
 Let's call it YOUR_VM_IP.